 The data from this study support the argument that a social norms approach to sexual assault prevention for men could serve to empower men to be stronger social justice allies of women by fostering interventions against the problematic behaviors of other men.
-Findings of this study replicate those of previous research suggesting that men misperceive the norms of peers regarding sexual behavior as being less concerned about consent and less protective of others than is really the case.
+Our findings replicate those of previous research that suggest that men misperceive the norms of peers regarding sexual behavior as being less concerned about consent and less likely to intervene than is really the case.
 These data further suggest that men's perceptions of norms, be they accurate or not, exert a strong influence on men's own consideration of consent and willingness to intervene.

-The strongest predictor of males' personal importance of consent was their perception of the women's norm for consent.
-This makes sense insofar as heterosexual men would be concerned with the perceptions of the women with whom they want to be intimate.
-Nevertheless, men's perceptions of the male norm were also a significant influence, and in both instances, they underestimated the support of peers for obtaining consent.
-This suggests that interventions to correct men's misperceptions of male norms about the importance of consent, as well as perceptions of female norms about consent, could have positive influence on the personal importance men themselves place on consent.
-In particular, correcting men's misperceptions of other men's attitudes toward consent could have special importance when considering the data presented in Table 3, which show men underestimating the male norm for consent more than they underestimate the female norm.
+The strongest predictor of men's personal importance of consent was their perception of the women's norm for consent.
+This makes sense, insofar as heterosexual men would be concerned with the perceptions of the women with whom they want to be intimate.
+Nevertheless, men's perceptions of the male norm were also a significant influence; in both instances, they underestimated the support of peers for obtaining consent.
+This suggests that interventions to correct men's misperceptions of male norms about the importance of consent, as well as perceptions of female norms about consent, could have a positive influence on the personal importance men themselves place on consent.
+In particular, correcting men's misperceptions of other men's attitudes toward consent could have special importance when one considers the data presented in Table 3, which show men underestimating the male norm for consent more than they underestimate the female norm.

-Our findings strongly indicate that any attempt to change the larger culture of violence against women should also include a focus on men's willingness to intervene in situations that could potentially lead to sexual violence.
+Our findings strongly indicate that any attempt to change the larger culture of violence against women should also include a focus on men's willingness to intervene in situations that could lead to sexual violence.
+Although it is true that men overestimate females' willingness to intervene, men's overestimation of female peers' willingness to intervene does not predict men's own willingness to intervene.
 Indeed, men's own willingness to intervene was significantly and strongly associated with only their perceptions of how other men might act in similar situations.
 Thus, correcting men's widespread underestimations of male peers' willingness to intervene could make a particularly important contribution to the reduction of sexual violence.

 Although this study strongly suggests that men who think other men will intervene in situations that could lead to sexual assault will also intervene, it does not assert that this approach would work with all men.
-Men with a history of sexual assaults have not benefited from other education-oriented sexual assault prevention efforts, and may need more intensive treatment within judicial and/or clinical systems.
+Men with a history of sexual assaults have not benefited from other education-oriented sexual-assault-prevention efforts,31 and may need more intensive treatment within judicial and/or clinical systems.
 Whether this minority of men would be influenced by other men who are active, visible, and vocal allies against sexual violence, however, is an area worthy of future research.

-The need for colleges and universities to focus on enhancing safety and well being for students is compelling.
-Results from this study suggest that practitioners could improve efforts to prevent sexual assault in college populations using a social norms approach.
+The need for colleges and universities to focus on enhancing safety and well-being for students is compelling.
+Results from our study suggest that practitioners might improve efforts to prevent sexual assault in college populations by using a social norms approach.
 These findings suggest five key considerations for strengthening the campus cultural environments to reduce sexual violence: